pekim/dull/README.md

 # dull

+`dull` is a text user interface library.
-`dull` provides a means of writing applications with windows that display a grid of cells.
+It provides a means of writing applications with windows that display a grid of cells.
-The windows bear a striking resemblance to terminal windows, but the similarity is purely visual.
+The windows bear a resemblance to terminal windows, but the similarity is purely visual.

 **warning :** dull is currently just an experiment, and is not ready for prime time.